ZeeWanderer/media-tracker/README.md

 # Media Tracker (Obsidian plugin)

-Vault-first tracker for novels, series, and movies with a dedicated GUI view.
+Track novels, series, and movies in your Obsidian vault with a dedicated dashboard.

-## Features
+## What it does

-- Dedicated **Media tracker** view with filters and quick actions.
+- Dashboard view with Cards and Details modes (sorting + sticky header in Details).
+- Search by title or author.
+- One‑click actions: open note, external links, inline status and progress edits.
+- Optional link buttons: Patreon, Kemono, RoyalRoad, IMDB, HDRezka.
-- Notes stored as plain Markdown with YAML frontmatter.
+- Stores everything as plain Markdown notes with YAML frontmatter.

-- Buttons for Patreon, Kemono, RoyalRoad (novels) and IMDB (series/movies).
+## Quick start

+1. Install dependencies: `npm install`
+2. Build + deploy into your vault: `npm run deploy`
+   - Set a custom vault path:
+     `MEDIA_TRACKER_VAULT=/path/to/Vault npm run deploy`
+3. In Obsidian: **Settings → Community plugins** → enable **Media Tracker**.
+4. Open **Command Palette → Open media tracker** (or click the film ribbon icon).

+## How to use

-- Command to create new media notes with a guided modal.
+- Click **New entry** to create a note.
+- Click a progress label to edit it inline (novels).
+- Use the **+** button to advance numeric progress (when recognized).
+- Right‑click a card or row for the context menu:
+  - Open note
+  - Links → add Patreon/Kemono/RoyalRoad/IMDB/HDRezka/custom
+  - Delete note

 ## Storage format

-Create notes inside the configured media folder (default: `Media/`).
-Each note uses YAML frontmatter.
+Notes live in a single folder inside your vault (default: `Media/`).
+Each note is just Markdown with frontmatter.

 ### Novel